cculianu/Fulcrum/README.md

 ### Building the Windows static `Fulcrum.exe`

 **New!** I recently added a mechanism using Docker to build a statically-linked Windows `.exe`.
 This build is 100% compatible with any stock 64-bit Windows 7 or above system -- you don't have to install anything -- it *just works*.
-You can download the pre-built `.exe` youself here from the [releases page](https://github.com/cculianu/Fulcrum/releases).
+You can download the pre-built `.exe` yourself here from the [releases page](https://github.com/cculianu/Fulcrum/releases).

 If you want to build it yourself though, you can do so, but it requires [Docker](https://www.docker.com/) on either a MacOS or a Linux host system (it may work on Windows too with Linux tools for Windows -- but I haven't tried it myself).
 It builds *all* dependencies, including a static Qt and static rocksdb.
 As such, it may take a while so be patient.